 Sen. Burdick worked throughout the 2018 Session to support a number of crucial democratic priorities, including:

-Senator Burdick is a native of Portland.
+Sen. Burdick is a native of Portland.
 She attended Chapman and Bridlemile elementary schools and is a graduate of Wilson High School.
-She received her B.A. in psychology from the University of Puget Sound in 1969 and her Masters in Journalism from the University of Oregon in 1973.
-In her free time, she enjoys hiking, biking and attending her book clubs.
+She earned her bachelor's degree in psychology from the University of Puget Sound in 1969 and her masters in journalism from the University of Oregon in 1973.
+In her free time, she enjoys hiking, competitive scrabble and attending her book groups.